Famotidine / ibuprofen Side Effects

 Applies to famotidine / ibuprofen: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking famotidine / ibuprofen:Less common
+You should check with your doctor immediately if any of these side effects occur when taking famotidine / ibuprofen:Less common

 - Abdominal or stomach pain, cramping, or burning